Ryze05/e-commerce/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-© 2025 Rommel [Tu Apellido] - QuickTrade
+© 2025 Rommel Romero - QuickTrade